beyond-all-reason/tachyon/docs/account.md

 # Account

-These endpoints relate to the creation and management of user accounts.
+These endpoints relate to the creation and management of user accounts. referal

 ---
 - [register](#register)